 It’s also one of the first places a visitor goes to decide whether or not your blog is worth their time.
 Writing a good one is essential.

 Then, once you’ve told them why they should read, next show them what to read.
 Anticipate what a new visitor would want to know.
-Provide links to other pages on your site (once you have them of course).
+Provide links to other pages on your site (once you have them, of course).

 The following are additional pages you might consider creating, although you could hold off on them until you get a tiny bit further along in the process.
 But you are a business and have a product already; you may want to have a service page.

 - Disclosure Policy.
 When you start making money, you must have a disclosure policy.
 You can use a disclosure policy generator like this one to create this page when you’re ready.

 Now that you’ve got your main pages set up, you’re ready to start posting!